docker/docs/engine/installation/linux/docker-ce/fedora.md

     > **Note**: To install an **edge**  package, change the word
     > `stable` in the URL to `edge`.

-2. Install Docker, changing the path below to the path where you downloaded the Docker package.
+2. Install Docker CE, changing the path below to the path where you downloaded the Docker package.

     ```bash